bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

 title: Gateway Configuration
 ---

+This article explains the basics of gateway configurations.
+Gateway configurations define how the API gateway routes incoming requests, applies security measures, handles transformations, and performs other tasks related to API management.
-This article explains the basics of a Gateway Configuration.
-It is an essential part of setting up your API in the API Management Platform.
+As such, they are the most fundamental part of setting up your API in the API Management Platform.

 ## Background